fcgan/Rebuttal/README.md

 8.Updated Algorithm 1

 ## Details of the experiments:
-### 1 cross-domain image generation for different source objects
+### 1. cross-domain image generation for different source objects

-### 2 feature map visualization for different source objects
+### 2. feature map visualization for different source objects

-### 3 t-SNE and PCA plots for different source objects
+### 3. t-SNE and PCA plots for different source objects

-### 4 Occlution Test for different source objects
+### 4. Occlution Test for different source objects

-### 5.Evaluation criteria and Updated F1-score
+### 5. Evaluation criteria and Updated F1-score
 #### (1) Criterias
 TP (True Positive): predicting the correct answer
 FP (False Positive): wrong to predict other classes as this class